-The activities in the ecoregion is dominated by pelagic and demersal fisheries.
-Landings of pelagic species within the ecoregion in recent decades show large fluctuation, with peaks in the mid-1960s, early 1980s, and early 2000s (Figure 4), mainly brought on by fluctuations in the landings of herring and capelin (Figure 5).
-These fluctuations in landings correspond to the large fluctuation in stock size of herring and capelin over the last decades.
+The activities in the ecoregion are dominated by pelagic and demersal fisheries.
+Landings of pelagic species within the ecoregion in recent decades show large fluctuations, with peaks in the mid-1960s, early 1980s, and early 2000s (Figure 4), mainly brought on by fluctuations in the landings of herring, blue whiting, mackerel, and capelin (Figure 5).
+These fluctuations in landings correspond to the large fluctuation in stock size of herring and capelin (cap.27.2a514) over the last decades.